isabelleliang0/carpark/carpark-guide.md

 >
 > 1. **Which class is responsible for each of the following pieces of information (and why)?**
 >    - _The number of available bays_
->      `Answer here...` CarPark because the available_bays method/attribute is defined in the class CarPark and that's where capacity and plates information is stored, which is what the available bays value is derived from.
+>      CarPark because the available_bays method/attribute is defined in the class CarPark and that's where capacity and plates information is stored, which is what the available bays value is derived from.
 >    - _The current temperature_
->      `Answer here...`CarPark??Display?
+>      CarPark because the update_display method needs to include all the information to print on the display including temperature.
 >    - _The time_
->      `Answer here...`
+>      CarPark because when the car enters the carpark and the plate is scanned, the time can be stamped alongside in the method i.e. through log_car.
 >
 > 2. **What is the difference between an attribute and a property?**
 >    `Answer here...`
 >
 > 3. **Why do you think we used a dictionary to hold the data we passed the display?
 List at least one advantage and one disadvantage of this approach.**
->    `Answer here...` Dictionaries are helpful in this instance because it associate values by the key and it's easy to store and retrieve it, it's useful in this project since we have a few different parameters i.e. available_bays,temperature etc. Disadvantage: there is no order to the information stored??
+>    Dictionaries are helpful in this instance because it allows different data types to be stored and it allows the key to be linked to the value.
+Disadvantage: it could allow incorrect data types to be stored.

 #### Add a detect vehicle method to the Sensor class